top of page

 • Learned to use oxy-acetylene torch for wedge bending, importance of fuel-air ratio, and ways to increase manuverability and control

-• Blacksmith forge burner design better balances fuel-air ratio and mixes aerosolized fuel and air in mixing chamber
+• Venturi burner better balances fuel-air ratio by pulling in air and mixing in a burning chamber

 • Finally reached high temperatures, able to melt wheels, belts, and electronics!

-• Refillable butane tank and solenoid release more robust than previous fuel systems
+• Refillable butane tank and solenoid increased reliability

 clyde-removebg.png